We've come a long way with our recent 2.0.4 release and will soon find

 occur when using Linux VMs as Guests without running the Agent as

 - Usage of PID files, allowing Cuckoo to abort early when being ran twice (for both the Cuckoo daemon as well as Cuckoo processing instances).

 .hwpfiles, used by the Hangul Word Processor (thanks Jack2).

 - Fix race condition in the reporting stage of an analysis (thanks Bas van Sisseren).

 Thanks to our team we're going stronger than ever and we hope to release many more awesome updates in the upcoming months.

 Upgrade to the latest version of Cuckoo Sandbox by running

 install -U cuckoo followed by upgrading your Cuckoo Community plugins by

 Interested in consultancy services on Cuckoo or situated in the Netherlands and looking for a low-level / backend development / reverse engineering job?
-Please leave us a message on our enterprise form which you'll be able to find through the downloads page.
+Please leave Hatching a message through the Partners page.